pvcraven/web-development-class/source/semester_1/assignments/04_bootstrap/bootstrap.rst

 Do the following:

+* Remove the CSS from the prior assignment.
-* "Properly use template" Use the template in our Bootstrap tutorial to adapt all pages on the project to use Bootstrap.
+* Use the :ref:`bootstrap-template` tutorial to adapt all pages on the project to use Bootstrap.
 You will need to copy/paste out of the template into the pages to make sure that Bootstrap has been applied.
   **Also** make sure that the menu bar "hide" text on your page.